 There are two options for taking the GED.
-You can take the GED at a testing center or online at home.
-(The GED Testing Service calls the at-home version the "online-proctored" GED.)
+You can take the GED at a testing center or online at home (or at another location).
 Either way, a computer administers the GED test.
 That means that all the questions appear on a computer screen, and you enter all your answers into a computer.
-You read, calculate, evaluate, analyze, and write everything on the computer, including rough math calculations or outlining your essay.
-Instead of paper, the test centers provide you with an erasable tablet, or you use an onscreen whiteboard.
+You read, calculate, evaluate, analyze, and write everything on the computer, including making rough math calculations or outlining your essay.
+Instead of paper, the test centers provide you with an erasable tablet, or you can use an on-screen whiteboard.